Delete a user from your organization

 Delete a user

 Important: Before you begin, transfer ownership of files or export any data you want to save from the user’s account.
-You can transfer Drive, Docs, Google+, and Google My Business data during the deletion process.
+You can transfer Drive, Docs, and Brand Accounts data during the deletion process.
 If you're a super admin, you can transfer ownership of files during the deletion process below.

 - From the Admin console Home page, go to Users.